3adel-bassiony/Fetchly/README.md

         })
         ```

-    -   **convertSearchParamsToString** Check if a specific identifier exists in the localization object or not
+    -   **convertSearchParamsToString** A helper function that converts an object to a string so you can append it to the URL

         ```typescript
         const searchParams = {